-Yvone Duarte was the first woman to achieve the grade of black belt in Brazilian Jiu Jitsu, a grade awarded by Master Osvaldo Alves in October 1990.
+Yvone Duarte was the first woman to achieve the grade of black belt in Brazilian Jiu-Jitsu, a grade awarded by Master Osvaldo Alves in October 1990.
 For years Duarte’s story was hidden from jiu-jitsu’s history books as the martial art’s foremost female pioneer, her name was brought back to public knowledge after 2-year-long research done by BJJ Heroes which ended in 2014 (source here).
-Not only the first female black belt in BJJ, Yvone was also one of the main forces behind the implementation of a female division in Jiu-Jitsu competitions back in 1985, adding to her list of achievements, in 1997 Duarte became the first female to start her own BJJ team and, in 1997, Yvone was a fundamental part of the restructuring occurred in Brasilia’s Jiu Jitsu Federation (capital city of Brasil).
+Not only the first female black belt in BJJ, Yvone was also one of the main forces behind the implementation of a female division in Jiu-Jitsu competitions back in 1985, adding to her list of achievements, in 1997 Duarte became the first female to start her own BJJ team (1997) and was a fundamental part of the restructuring of Brasilia’s Jiu-Jitsu Federation (the capital city of Brasil).
 In 2020 Yvone Duarte became the first female to achieve the rank of 6th degree in this sport, the IBJJF federation corrected the rank in August 2021, then raising Duarte’s promotion to 7th degree – coral belt.

 Yvone Duarte Jiu-Jitsu

 Lineage: Carlos Gracie sr > Reyson Gracie > Osvaldo Alves > Yvone Duarte